Meet the Advocates

 Lisa M. Leavitt, Ph.D., Lead Advocate

 Lisa was born in Calgary, Alberta Canada.
 At the age of 3 her family moved to London, England, where she lived until graduating from high school.
 Lisa has lived in London and Calgary as an adult, but has called Provo home for the past 28 years.
 Lisa loves to spend her time with family, which typically involves cooking together, lots of laughter and fun conversation.
 Lisa also enjoys traveling, especially road trips, in the quest for learning about, and experiencing new places and cultures.

-Lisa has a B.S. in Human Development and Family studies from the U of U, a masters in School Counseling and Psychology from BYU and a Ph.D. in Counseling Psychology from BYU.
-She has completed training and been certified with the Utah State Sexual Assault Advocacy training program, as well as advanced Sexual training and certification through XXXX.
+Lisa has a B.S. in Human Development and Family Studies from the U of U, a master's in School Counseling and Psychology from BYU and a Ph.D. in Counseling Psychology from BYU.
+She has completed training and been certified with the Utah State Sexual Assault Advocacy training program.
 In addition, she has attended multiple conferences and workshops focusing on trauma and sexual assault.